BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ###Retrieve Install (Install Only) Parameters

 If you ever want to access the original session params (the parameters passed in for the first install event only), you can use this line.
 This is useful if you only want to reward users who newly installed the app from a referral link.
+Note that these parameters can be updated when `setIdentity:` is called and identity merging occurs.

 ####Methods